Strengthening tribal leadership

 In Extension • Across University of Minnesota • Around our communities

 As the Minnesota Indigenous Leadership Network we work with others in Extension, with people and groups across the University of Minnesota, and within our communities.
 We engage with and look to strengthen collaborations with tribal leaders, elders, current tribal partners, community conveners and others.
-Learn how our work starts with listening and read about Extension's current tribal work.
+Read about Extension's current tribal work.

 Follow our Facebook page, Minnesota Indigenous Leadership Network, for news and updates.